Globally hyperbolic evaporating black hole and the information loss issue: Discussion and closing remarks

 \section{Discussion and closing remarks}

-The black hole formation and subsequent evaporation into thermal radiation, as suggested by semiclassical arguments, do not violate any physical principles, even if information is eventually lost~\cite{UW17}.
+The black hole formation and subsequent evaporation into thermal radiation, as suggested by semiclassical arguments, do not violate any physical principles, even if most information is eventually lost~\cite{UW17}.
 Nevertheless, quantum gravity may modify the semiclassical picture depending on its impact on the Planck scale physics (Fig.~\ref{fig:QG}).
 We have discussed here the case where the final naked singularity of the usual semiclassical spacetime, Figs.~\ref{fig:Hiscock1} and~\ref{fig:Hiscock2}, is replaced by a null (thunderbolt) singularity extending to $i^+$, Figs.~\ref{fig:PLMV1} and~\ref{fig:PLMV2}.
-All classical and semiclassical features are preserved in small-curvature regions.
+All classical and semiclassical features are preserved in small curvature regions.
 In particular, late-time observers will experience Hawking radiation at $u\lesssim u_1$, after which they accuse the presence of a Planck-mass black hole (decreasing as ruled by quantum gravity).
 A pleasant feature of this spacetime is that it is globally hyperbolic.
 As a result, information is preserved on each Cauchy hypersurface, where the evolution is assumed to be unitary.
 Despite this, the fact that late-time Cauchy surfaces ``invade'' the EH prevents late-time observers from accessing complete early-time information.
 Thus, even after late-time observers (those ending at $i^+$) do not see Hawking radiation anymore (see subset $u_1\lesssim u \lesssim 0$ in region~III of Fig.~\ref{fig:PLMV1}), they can still ``blame'' the hole for the thermal state of Hawking radiation since its degrees of freedom will be still entangled with the ones inside the hole.
-In this sense, the spacetime of Figs.~\ref{fig:PLMV1} and~\ref{fig:PLMV2} is not ``any worse'' than the one of the usual classical stellar collapse into a non-evaporating black hole, which is also globally hyperbolic.
 It is worth emphasizing that some of the seemingly \textit{ad hoc} choices we have made here (e.g., specific mass functions) were merely intended to provide a concrete realization of the globally hyperbolic evaporation scenario.
 Without a full quantum gravity theory, nothing can be said about the robustness of the conditions that lead to this scenario, neither in favor nor against it.
-Hence, the very fact that such a scenario exists, where information (and unitarity) can be preserved with ``minimal'' deviations from the semiclassical picture, is worthy of attention.
+Yet, we believe that the existence of a fully evaporating black hole scenario where information and unitarity can be preserved (with ``minimal'' deviations from the semiclassical picture) is worthy of attention.